 Step 1) Decide which test to take.
-Everyone is eligible to take the LEED Green Associate exam, but those interested in taking a LEED Accredited Professional (AP) exam must first have passed the LEED Green Associate exam and have documented project experience (though it is possible to take both exams in one sitting).
+Everyone is eligible to take the LEED Green Associate exam, but those interested in taking a LEED Accredited Professional (AP) exam must first have passed the LEED Green Associate exam (though it is possible to take both exams in one sitting).
 For more details and to determine eligibility, read U.S. Green Building Council’s overview of LEED professional credentials here.

 Step 2) Create a USGBC user account:

 Visit www.usgbc.org (click on “Sign in,” then “Create a Site User Account”).
 If applicable, be sure to include your company’s corporate ID number when you register to get the member discount.

 Step 3) Register for the exam with your USGBC user account and pay the associated fees.